The Story

 Clean Bite, LLC

-PS.
-In August of 2018, in preparation for an SEC filing, Taylor Morris was issued stock in Clean Bite, LLC
+N.B.: In August 2018, in preparation for an SEC filing, Taylor Morris was issued stock in Clean Bite, LLC.
+On March 23, 2024, Clean Bite, LLC, transitioned to Clean Bite, Inc., a Delaware Corporation, USA.
+John H. Gallagher, Jr., President and CEO